-The new school year began with lawsuits to ensure religious liberty.
+The new school year is beginning with lawsuits to ensure religious liberty.

-In Colorado, the Archdiocese of Denver is suing the state over strictures in its new universal preschool program that would force Catholic schools to violate Catholic teachings.
+In Colorado, the Denver Archdiocese is suing the state over strictures in its new universal preschool program that would force Catholic schools to violate Catholic teachings.
 To be explicit, the archdiocese is saying that Colorado's Department of Early Childhood would mandate that Catholic preschools enroll "LGBTQ people."
 This cannot be done without violating Catholic teachings on marriage, the family and sexuality.